rajat5ranjan/OpenVino-People-Counter-App-IntelEdgeAI/WRITEUP.md

 * Customer Traffic inside warehouses could help in mitigating risk factors.
 Also it can help to provide visitor analytics.

-* Each of these use cases would be useful in a shopping center, retail chain, library, sporting venue, Bank, restaurant etc. People Counting data will help you make well-informed decisions about your business.
+* Each of these use cases would be useful in a any Shopping Center, Retail Chain, Library, Bank etc. Counting data will help you make well-informed decisions about your business and your data analytics team to make informed decision.

 * Controlling the number of people present in a particular area.
 Further, with some updations, this could also prove helpful in the current COVID-19 scenario i.e. to keep a check on the number of people in the frame.